E3SM-Project/e3sm_data_docs/docs/source/SCREAMv1/FourSeasons/simulation_data/index.rst

 `web interface <https://portal.nersc.gov/archive/home/a/adonahue/www/>`_.
 Note that this will be slow and inefficient since you'll have to download the individual files.

-with specific instructions details in `Reproducing Simulations`.
-Original run scripts (the scripts that were originally used to create the simulations) have been archived here `here <https://github.com/E3SM-Project/e3sm_data_docs/tree/main/run_scripts/v2/original/>`_.
+Scripts originally used to run SCREAMv1 FourSeasons simulations are available `here <https://github.com/E3SM-Project/e3sm_data_docs/tree/main/run_scripts/SCREAMv1/original/>`_.

 .. toctree::
    :maxdepth: 2